 Delays in the production process

-In order to find out more about the current situation, we have asked our user base if their company is currently operating on full capacity.
-A large group of the medicine producers and raw material suppliers aren’t running on full capacity at the moment, This could be due to people not being able to work because of illness, or being forced to work at home which isn’t a possibility for everyone, such as people who work in production.
+To learn more about the current situation, we have asked our user base if their company is operating at full capacity.
+A large group of medicine producers and raw material suppliers aren’t running at full capacity at the moment; This could be due to people not being able to work because of illness or being forced to work at home, which isn’t a possibility for everyone, such as people who work in production.

 - Closed 12%

 Of course, being unable to run at full capacity has its consequences.
 Production delays are to be expected, which is also what we found in our data analysis.
 Half of the producers of pharmaceutical raw materials have indicated that they already experience delays in their production process.
 In the group of medicine makers we surveyed, nearly three-quarters have indicated that their production process has taken a dent and delays have occurred due to the COVID-19 pandemic.

 Currently experiencing delays

 - Medicine producers 70%